-Article 8 Publication of calls for proposals
+Article 8 - Publication of calls for proposals

-- 8.1 Subject to the provisions of Article 2.1.2 and 2.1.3, calls for proposals shall be published. - 8.2 The means of publication chosen shall target relevant audience, be non-discriminatory in nature and shall not have the effect of restricting the access of applicants to the award procedure. - 8.3 The call for proposals shall specify: - a. the objectives pursued by the action or project to be implemented; - b. the co-financing requirements; - c. the arrangements for the submission of applications; - d. an email address to which potential applicants may request, in writing, supplementary information; - e. the planned date by which all applicants shall have been informed of the outcome of the evaluation of their application and the indicative date for the signature of the related grant agreements; - f. the indicative timetable for the action/project implementation; - g. the exclusion and eligibility criteria, and the list of relevant supporting documents to be submitted by applicants, as may be appropriate given the nature of the grant to be awarded;
+8.1 Subject to the provisions of Article 2.1.2 and 2.1.3, calls for proposals shall be published.

+8.2 The means of publication chosen shall target relevant audience, be non-discriminatory in nature and shall not have the effect of restricting the access of applicants to the award procedure.

+- 8.3 The call for proposals shall specify: - a. the objectives pursued by the action or project to be implemented; - b. the co-financing requirements; - c. the arrangements for the submission of applications; - d. an email address to which potential applicants may request, in writing, supplementary information; - e. the planned date by which all applicants shall have been informed of the outcome of the evaluation of their application and the indicative date for the signature of the related grant agreements; - f. the indicative timetable for the action/project implementation; - g. the exclusion and eligibility criteria, and the list of relevant supporting documents to be submitted by applicants, as may be appropriate given the nature of the grant to be awarded; - h. the award criteria, their respective weighting and the relevant supporting documents to be submitted by applicants, as may be appropriate given the nature of the grant to be awarded; - i. the number of potential grantees and the total value of grants to be awarded; - j. the terms of the grant agreement to be concluded with the potential grantee, drawn up on the basis of the standard template established by the Council of Europe for this purpose and including, in particular, - i. the arrangements for financing and fund transfer terms; - ii. the financial guarantee that the Organisation may require; as well as - iii. any specific clauses to be included in the grant agreement in addition to those set out in the standard template.

-- h. the award criteria, their respective weighting and the relevant supporting documents to be submitted by applicants, as may be appropriate given the nature of the grant to be awarded; - i. the number of potential grantees and the total value of grants to be awarded; - j. the terms of the grant agreement to be concluded with the potential grantee, drawn up on the basis of the standard template established by the Council of Europe for this purpose and including, in particular, - i. the arrangements for financing and fund transfer terms; - ii. the financial guarantee that the Organisation may require; as well as - iii. any specific clauses to be included in the grant agreement in addition to those set out in the standard template. - 8.4 When a potential applicant requests supplementary information, in accordance with the conditions specified in the call for proposals, the information given to that applicant shall be made available to all potential applicants.
+8.4 When a potential applicant requests supplementary information, in accordance with the conditions specified in the call for proposals, the information given to that applicant shall be made available to all potential applicants.

-Article 9 Direct award
+Article 9 - Direct award

-9.1 When the conditions set out in

-Article 2.1.2 and 2.1.3 are met, the competent Commitments Officer may decide to directly award a grant to a particular grantee.
+9.1 When the conditions set out in Article 2.1.2 and 2.1.3 are met, the competent Commitments Officer may decide to directly award a grant to a particular grantee.

-9.2 The Commitments Officer's decision must be duly substantiated, in light of the criteria set out in Article 2.1.2 and 2.1.3.
+9.2The Commitments Officer's decision must be duly substantiated, in light of the criteria set out in Article 2.1.2 and 2.1.3.

-Article 10 Submissions of applications
+Article 10 - Submissions of applications

-- 10.1 Applications shall be submitted in accordance with the requirements of the call for proposals. - 10.2 An estimated budget for the action or project shall be attached to the application, indicating the estimated eligible costs of the action or project. - 10.3 Applicants shall further be required to indicate whether they have received or applied for any additional funding from the Council of Europe or other sources in respect of the same action or project or for its operational expenditure and what the respective amounts of additional funding are. - 10.4 Applicants may be asked to submit their proposals in two stages.
+10.1 Applications shall be submitted in accordance with the requirements of the call for proposals.

+10.2 An estimated budget for the action or project shall be attached to the application, indicating the estimated eligible costs of the action or project.

+10.3 Applicants shall further be required to indicate whether they have received or applied for any additional funding from the Council of Europe or other sources in respect of the same action or project or for its operational expenditure and what the respective amounts of additional funding are.

+10.4 Applicants may be asked to submit their proposals in two stages.
 In this case, they shall be first asked to submit a concept note.
-The applicants whose concept notes successfully pass the first-stage evaluation shall be asked to develop their respective concept notes and to submit a detailed proposal for the second-stage evaluation. - 10.5 Applications submitted after the deadline shall automatically be excluded from the procedure, unless the applicant proves that his/her application could not be submitted in time because of force majeure.
+The applicants whose concept notes successfully pass the first-stage evaluation shall be asked to develop their respective concept notes and to submit a detailed proposal for the second-stage evaluation.